onqtam/headjack/docs/why/100_1k_10k_words.md

 HumanityOS
 Greater Than 1 - Peter Thiel gave us from 0 to 1, this is the apex meme with an R-naught greater than 1

-Everything Everywhere all at once - ITS A JOKE! don't sue please, this ain't a copyright violation mention the business plan search space for a 500-page book(s) from the book the origin of wealth "The Book"
+mention the business plan search space for a 500-page book(s) from the book the origin of wealth "The Book"